“Burnout is what happens when you try to avoid being human for too long.” – Michael Gungor

 Resting is a strategic move in your plan to conquer the world of business.
 If you’re going to leave an impact with your brand, you should aim to be at your best.

-4 Empowering Affirmations To Help You Overcome Overwhelm
+Try These 4 Powerful Affirmations To Overcome Overwhelm

 The greatest challenge to overcoming entrepreneur burnout is getting rid of the lies your mind tells you.
 The truth is, we let our negative thoughts run wild when we should be more in control.
 A problem is only a full-blown crisis when you make it one.